ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.md

     - Configures a private certificate engine in the {{site.data.keyword.secrets-manager_short}} instance
     - Creates a secret group
     - Creates a private certificate (the "secret") from the private certificate engine in the secret group
-- Creates a subnet named `client-to-site-subnet-1` in the landing zone management VPC.
+- Creates a subnet that is named `client-to-site-subnet-1` in the landing zone management VPC.

    The network ACL on this subnet grants all access from any source.
-- Creates a security group named `client-to-site-sg` that allows all incoming requests from any source.
+- Creates a security group that is named `client-to-site-sg` that allows all incoming requests from any source.
 - Creates an IAM access group that allows users to authenticate and connect to the client-to-site VPN gateway.
 - Creates a client-to-site VPN gateway:
     - Uses the private certificate that is generated and stored in the {{site.data.keyword.secrets-manager_short}} instance